CSpanias/cspanias.github.io/_posts/2024-01-10-HTB - Wifinetic.md

 ```

 The archive included a ton of files.
 After going through everything, we have:
-- A list of users provided by `passwd`
+- A list of users provided by the `passwd` file.
-- A list of groups within `group`
+- A list of groups within the `group` file.
-- An interesting comment at the end of the `profile` file
+- An interesting comment at the end of the `profile` file.

 ```bash
 $ cat passwd